 3 September: Export Ready: International Trade Program: Delivered in partnership with the Export Council of Australia, CHDC are hosting a heavily-subsidised, innovative, ten-part program for potential and aspiring exporters in the Central Queensland region.
 Places are limited, so register your interest now by clicking here.

 21-23 September: HACKCQ: 120 participants, 54 hours, dozens of mentors and the brightest minds from across Central Queensland taking ideas from concepts to fully-formed business plans.
 Join CHDC and River City Labs for a weekend to remember.
-More information coming shortly.
+Time to register is running out so click here for more information.

 29 April – 2 May: Paddock to Port Tour: Thanks to those who attended our recent successful Paddock to Port Tour.
 Resources from the tour are available by clicking here.